Frequently Asked Questions About Branding Photography | Austin Brand Photographer

-Story sessions are strategic photo sessions that are planned by you and the photographer based on 3 (or more) of your brand stories.
-Some people might call these “lifestyle” sessions, where you are more immersed in a realistic scene, rather than posing in front of the camera and smiling.
-The end-product includes 3 months of digital photos (around 60-90 images, depends) that you can post to social media/website/etc. A story session might be split into 3 locations/wardrobes/sessions, or we can do all 3 stories at once- but we will need to add some variety.
+Story sessions are strategic photo sessions that are planned by you and the photographer based on your brand stories.
+Some people might call these “lifestyle” sessions, where you are more immersed in a realistic scene, rather than just posing in front of the camera and smiling.
+The end-product includes digital photos that you can post to social media, your website, advertisements, etc. A story session can be split into different locations/wardrobes/sessions, or we can do all the stories at once- but we will need to add some variety.
 It all depends on you and what you’re looking for!

 What kind of planning is done for a Story Session?

 After filling out an initial questionnaire, we will schedule a brand brainstorming session.
 For Austin locals, this can be done in person or we can do a Zoom chat.
 After our brainstorming session, I will email you a recap of what we discussed.
 We may or may not need an additional meeting.
 Part of our planning can include a shared Pinterest board, Trello boards or Google docs in order to both have a good handle on what you need.